Zahra-Aliyeva/Excel-Data-analytics/README.md

 # 📊 Excel Data Analytics — Superstore Sales Project

-An Excel analytics project built on the Superstore retail dataset, starts with raw, messy data and ends with a fully interactive sales dashboard, with pivot tables, lookup formulas, calculated fields, and conditional formatting worked in along the way.
+An Excel analytics project using the Superstore retail dataset.
+I worked with raw data, cleaned and organized it, then used pivot tables, lookup formulas, calculated fields, and conditional formatting to analyze the data and build an interactive sales dashboard.

 ![Dashboard Preview](Screenshot.png)